-- If a test is not taken at the time the test begins, 5 points are deducted.
-If a test is not taken on the same day of the scheduled test, 10 points are deducted.
-Based on documentation of extenuating circumstances, the department chair may waive this penalty. - Missed test requires mandatory discussion with faculty on first day of return to classroom.
+- If a test is not taken at the same time or day of the scheduled test, 10 points are deducted.
+Based on documentation of extenuating circumstances, after review, the department coordinator may waive this penalty. - Missed test requires mandatory discussion with faculty on first day of return to classroom regarding date to take test.
 Appointments to take missed tests must be scheduled through the faculty. - Missed tests must be taken within 5 scheduled school days (classroom and clinical).
 Failure to show to take the missed test will result in a zero grade.
-Any exceptions must be approved by the Department Coordinator. - Missed tests are not generally scheduled during class/clinical time. - Students may not remediate a missed test.
-Any exceptions must be approved by the Department Coordinator.
+Any exceptions must be approved by the Department Coordinator - Missed tests are not generally scheduled during class/clinical time.
+It may require time from the student, outside scheduled class time - 5.
+Remediation and Retesting (Pathways to Success) - Score of 77% or higher-student is not allowed to retest to earn a better score. - If a student scores 76% or lower, the student is highly encouraged to immediately confer with the Student Success Counselor to analyze the test materials, study tools available and the student's study situation. - Score 71%-76%-student will have the understanding this is a below criteria grade and the student may request remediation with instructor. - Score of 70 or lower requires remediation. - Remediation and retesting must be completed within approximately one week of the exam Student may not retake after the next exam in the course has been given.
+Instructor has the ability to review reason for not completing exam within expected time frame with HSE coordinator for any re-evaluation of retesting. - Process for remediation and retesting: - Student will meet with HSE instructor to review the questions that the student missed.
+The remediation will focus on the content missed to help ensure student knowledge of content and may include various teaching